What we do

 Community Voices Projects

-Through the Community Voices Projects we currently field place-based surveys in six communities across the U.S. in partnership with trusted local organizations.
+Through the Community Voices Project, we field place-based surveys in communities across the U.S. in partnership with trusted local organizations.
 Partnering organizations share a demand for actionable, timely and relevant community-level data on the experiences, needs, use of programs and resources, well-being of adults in the lives of young children.
 Community partners and RAPID collaborate to co-design a data collection plan and survey content, implement locally led recruitment strategies, and analyze, understand, and communicate the results.
 We aim to amplify parent voices locally, complement existing data collection, and build local capacity to transform data and caregiver voices to action.
-RAPID is an early childhood and family well-being survey that launched in April 2020 in response to the COVID-19 pandemic.
-Our objectives are to collect essential information from households and families with young children and to provide actionable data to key stakeholders to inform immediate and long-term program and policy decisions.